Super League? Battle to beat Burnley suggests Man Utd are far from Europe's elite | Goal.com

 Match statistics: Manchester United 3-1 Burnley

-As Manchester United dug in to beat Burnley on Sunday, the attention of most of those watching was on matters away from the pich.
+As Manchester United dug in to beat Burnley on Sunday, the attention of most of those watching was on matters away from the pitch.

 United are reportedly one of a number of ‘elite’ clubs who are planning to announce their plans to break away from the Premier League and create a European Super League, with confirmation perhaps due mere hours after full-time here.